 Hamburg and Bremen

-Bremen, also a port city, is like a mini-Hamburg with not as much going for but a better old town.
-It and Hamburg and the Baltic port of Lübeck were all part of the old Hanseatic league of North German trading cities.
+Bremen, also a port city, is like a mini-Hamburg with not as much going for it.
+Bremen, Hamburg and the Baltic port of Lübeck were all part of the old Hanseatic League of North German trading cities.
 They are a little off the tourist trail, but they are fine places to visit.
+Lübeck has a beautiful Old Town.